-AGP3 - Describe how you treat "related information" about the requested accessions that you make available to the requestor, i.e. provide details on the typical information you send out with the germplasm. typical information: acc. name and number
+AGP3 - Describe how you treat "related information" about the requested accessions that you make available to the requestor, i.e. provide details on the typical information you send out with the germplasm.

 Box 3.3.2.D Ensuring Availability of Germplasm - Seed/Germplasm Stock Aspects